Missing Children Fast Facts

-(CNN)Here is some background information about missing children in the United States.
-There are several different types of missing children: runaways, family abductions, lost or "thrown away" and non-family abductions.
+(CNN)Here is a look at missing children in the United States.
+There are several different types of missing children: runaways, family abductions, lost or "thrown away," and non-family abductions.
 Recent advances in technology, communications through public alerts and greater cooperation from law enforcement have helped solve many cases quickly.

 Statistics:

-The most recent study published by the Department of Justice, from 2002, reported that of the 797,500 children reported missing in a one-year period, 203,900 were abducted by family members and 58,200 were abducted by non-relatives.
-One-hundred and fifteen were classified as being taken by a stranger.
+According to the FBI's National Crime Information Center (NCIC) Missing Person File, there are 88,089 active missing person records, of which juveniles under the age of 18 account for 32,121 (36.5%) of the records. (as of December 31, 2017)

+According to the FBI's National Crime Information Center (NCIC) Missing Person File, there are 88,089 active missing person records, of which juveniles under the age of 18 account for 32,121 (36.5%) of the records. (as of December 31, 2017)

-The most recent study published by the Department of Justice, from 2002, reported that of the 797,500 children reported missing in a one-year period, 203,900 were abducted by family members and 58,200 were abducted by non-relatives.
+The Second National Incidence Studies of Missing, Abducted, Runaway and Thrownaway Children (NISMART-2), released by the Department of Justice in 2002 and spanning the years 1997 to 1999, reported that of the 797,500 children reported missing in a one-year period, 203,900 were abducted by family members and 58,200 were abducted by non-relatives.
 One-hundred and fifteen were classified as being taken by a stranger.

 AMBER Alert: